Lake Bunggee Tax District Rules & Regulations

 c.
 Required Rear Yard minimum distance of twenty five feet for waterfront properties and twenty feet for non-waterfront properties.
 For lake front lots, this set back is measured from the lake’s high water mark.

 d.
 Maximum height of any structure shall not exceed thirty five feet measured from the average natural grade within the allowable building foot print and no more than 1 ½ story per Deeds & Covenants.
+1 ½ story is a home that has exterior walls that go up 1.5 stories.
+The second floor walls are normally 4 feet and then has an angled roof with dormers.

 e.
 All accessory structures shall conform in general appearance and materials to the dwelling.
 No accessory structure shall be built or put in place prior to the erection of a dwelling.